 St. Mary's Roman Catholic Church, Catholic church in Ansonborough, Charleston, United States

-St. Mary's Church is a Catholic church building in Charleston featuring a rectangular brick structure covered with stucco and supported by four Doric columns.
-Inside, the space holds about 350 seats arranged along a central aisle and two wide rows of pews on either side.
+St. Mary's Roman Catholic Church is a Catholic church on Hasell Street in the Ansonborough neighborhood of Charleston, South Carolina, built in a rectangular brick structure covered with stucco and fronted by four Doric columns.
+The interior follows an ancient Roman architectural style, with a central aisle and rows of pews arranged on either side.

-The building was completed in 1839 to replace an earlier brick structure destroyed during the Charleston fire of 1838.
-This was the third religious structure built on this site, showing the community's commitment to rebuilding after hardship.
+The present building was completed in 1839 to replace an earlier structure destroyed in the Charleston fire of 1838, and it was the third church built on this site.
+The congregation's roots at this location go back further, reflecting a long Catholic presence in the city.

 The graveyard contains tombstones inscribed in French, showing the mark of refugees from the West Indies who arrived in Charleston during the late 1700s.
-These graves reveal how a displaced community left its mark on this place.
+These graves reveal how a displaced community left its presence on this site.

 The community of curious travelers